icopy-site/awesome/docs/awesome/awesome-github.md

   - [PDF](https://github.com/blog/1974-pdf-viewing) - View PDFs right in your browser.
   - [STL files](https://github.com/blog/1465-stl-file-viewing) - It's pretty amazing, 3D right in the browser.
   - [CSV](https://github.com/blog/1601-see-your-csvs) - Data journalists and civic data nerds rejoice, comma separated values right in the browser!
-  - [SVG](https://github.com/phillipadsmith/awesome-github/blob/master/https://github.com/blog/1902-svg-viewing-diffing) - Not only can you view scalable vector graphics in the browser, but you can see the difference between versions visually!
-You've got to see it to believe it.  (https://github.com/phillipadsmith/awesome-github/blob/master/In fact, [you can do this with most image files](https://github.com/phillipadsmith/awesome-github/blob/master/https://github.com/blog/817-behold-image-view-modes).)
+  - [SVG](https://github.com/blog/1902-svg-viewing-diffing) - Not only can you view scalable vector graphics in the browser, but you can see the difference between versions visually!
+You've got to see it to believe it.  (https://github.com/phillipadsmith/awesome-github/blob/master/In fact, [you can do this with most image files](https://github.com/blog/817-behold-image-view-modes).)
   - [PSD](https://github.com/blog/1845-psd-viewing-diffing) - That's right, same idea as SVG, but for Photoshop files!
 - [GitHub Government Community](https://github.com/government/welcome) - Information on joining GitHub's [government community](https://government.github.com/) — a collaborative community for sharing best practices in furtherance of open source, open data, and open government efforts.
 - [Classroom for GitHub](https://classroom.github.com) - Your course assignments on GitHub.
-- [MOOC in Spanish](https://github.com/phillipadsmith/awesome-github/blob/master/https://miriadax.net/web/gitmooc) - Introductory course (https://github.com/phillipadsmith/awesome-github/blob/master/MOOC) in Spanish from Madrid Polytechnical University
+- [https://github.com/phillipadsmith/awesome-github/blob/master/MOOC in Spanish](https://miriadax.net/web/gitmooc) - Introductory course (https://github.com/phillipadsmith/awesome-github/blob/master/MOOC) in Spanish from Madrid Polytechnical University

 ## Resources for those already familiar with GitHub